What’s in This Article

 Unique Flavor Combinations

-- Herbs & Spices: Extra dill or lemon zest for a sharper taste.
+- Herbs and spices: Extra dill or lemon zest for a sharper, brighter taste.

-- Nuts & Seeds: Pine nuts or sesame seeds for crunch.
+- Nuts and seeds: Pine nuts or sesame seeds added for crunch.

-- Seafood Infusions: Tiny bits of shrimp or calamari mixed in.
+- Seafood additions: Tiny pieces of shrimp or calamari mixed into the rice.

-- Savory Sauces: Spicy garlic sauce drizzled on top of the rice.
+- Savory sauces: Spicy garlic sauce drizzled over the top of the rice.

 Top Restaurants Serving Midye Dolma